 All models are made with stainless steel and an open-bottom design that automatically flushes away solids.
 The result is enhanced fouling resistance and clog-free performance you can trust in all seasons.

 The Ecoprocess coarse bubble diffuser is most often a solution for:

 A centralized air supply forces air through pipes fixed to the bottom of the basin.
 This air enters the rectangular chamber that houses each coarse bubble diffuser, then exits the unit through rows of calibrated orifices.

-The vertical power of diffused air generates crossflow currents that effectively break down organic material and keep solids in suspension so they don’t form unwanted sludge.
+The vertical power of diffused air generates cross-flow currents that effectively break down organic material and keep solids in suspension so they do not form unwanted sludge.

 To ensure high performance, each diffuser uses our open-bottom design to constantly flush away solids.
 This simple but important feature prevents fouling and eliminates the need for diffuser maintenance.